bradfletcher/rviz_sensor_control_panel/README.md

-Questions/Support: mxgrey@gatech.edu
+Questions/Support: brad@udel.edu

-RViz plugin for initializing Hubo hardware
+Thanks to Grey at GT for allowing me to modify portion of the GT 'hubo init" program.  mxgrey@gatech.edu

-Finally, a graphical user interface for running the Hubo hardware on Linux! :D
+RViz plugin for working with sensors.

 As was decided at the Drexel meeting in February, GUIs for operating Hubo on Linux are going to be ROS-based (specifically using RViz).
 This is the first step in making